neams-th-coe/cardinal/README.md

 ## Building

+This section describes how to compile Cardinal.
+Compilation of all dependencies (MOOSE, OpenMC, nekRS, and SAM) is handled through Cardinal's Makefiles - you don't need to separately build any dependencies.

+### Fetch the Submodules

 First, fetch all the submodules containing the MOOSE, nekRS, OpenMC, and SAM dependencies.
-If you will *not* be using the SAM submodule within Cardinal, you will need to individually clone only the open-source the submodules:
+If you will *not* be using the SAM submodule within Cardinal, you will need to individually clone only the open-source submodules:

 ```
 $ git submodule update --init contrib/nekRS